- 1Bear all or part of the weight of; hold up: the dome was supported by a hundred white columnsMore example sentences

 - All my life they have supported me and provided all the necessary things.

-- 2.2Give approval, comfort, or encouragement to: the proposal was supported by many delegatesMore example sentences
+- 2.2Give approval, comfort, or encouragement to: I like to visit her to support her the proposal was supported by many delegatesMore example sentences

 - Your spouse is there to comfort and support you so depend on him or her a little.